GandhiCloudLab/envizi-dataflow-s3-udc/readme.md

 <img src="images/img-19.png">

-## 3. Push a UDC excel to S3
+## 3. Sending UDC excel to S3

-Lets use the sample python script to push the [./python/data.xls](./python/data.xls) file into S3 now.
+Lets use the sample python script to push the [./python/data.xlsx](./python/data.xlsx) file into S3 now.

-1. Update the `Location` column in the [./python/data.xls](./python/data.xls) with the some existing location in your envizi environment.
+1. Update the `Location` column in the [./python/data.xlsx](./python/data.xlsx) with the some existing location in your envizi environment.

 2. Goto the `python` folder of this repo in the terminal window.
 ```